jh3nd3rs0n/jargyle/README.md

 The known limitations of Jargyle chained to a specified chain of other SOCKS servers include the following:

 -   Only TCP traffic can be routed through the chain.
-Any UDP traffic will be routed through the last SOCKS server of the chain.
+Jargyle will attempt to route any UDP traffic through the last SOCKS server of the chain.

 ### 4. 13.
 Allowing or Blocking Addresses